niftyduck/MineflayerTestbench/README.md

 `minecraft:cake`

-are all valid examples, the namespace can be omitted, as well as the components or the count, which is assumed to be 1 unless specified
+are all valid examples, the namespace can be omitted, as well as the components or the count, which is assumed to be 1 unless specified.

 ### Structure
 A structure has to also be defined in the file.
-This will be generated at the coordinates decided at runtime and will be constructed inside a barrier block cage with the minimum size to fit the structure, and height being 3 blocks minimum.
+This will be generated at the coordinates decided at runtime and will be constructed inside a Barrier block cage with the minimum size to fit the structure, and height being 3 blocks minimum.
+Every block and entity inside the bounding box will be deleted.
 This can be increased by adding empty rows and columns.

-The beginning of the structure section is marked by having a `|` *"pipe"* symbol at the beginning of the line.
-This symbol will also be used to separate layers of the structure.
+The beginning of the structure section is marked by having a `|` "*pipe*" symbol at the beginning of the line.
+This symbol will also be used to separate layers of the structure in the y direction, similar as to how it's implemented in [LabRecruits](https://github.com/iv4xr-project/labrecruits/wiki/Defining-a-level).

 #### Blocks
 The format for blocks is the same as for the in-game `/setblock` command: